-In the Fairbanks area, you have to haul your trash to the transfer station.
-Read about the funny hobby that developed at the site.
+In the Fairbanks area, dumpster diving is a hobby because you have to haul your trash to the transfer station.
+Read about the funny hobby and what the dumpster divers focus on to recycle.

 - No mandatory trash removal service